jbousquie/whisper_api/README.md

    - Client submits audio for transcription and receives a job ID
    - Client periodically checks status URL until transcription is ready
    - When ready, client downloads the transcription result
-   - After successful download, temporary files are cleaned up
+   - After successful download, all files (both temporary and output files) are cleaned up
    - Alternatively, client can cancel a pending job if transcription is no longer needed

 ## Environment Variables